-Because of changes in federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the tuition rebate and refund policy has changed from that of recent years.
-The following rules became effective on July 1, 2000.
+On the basis of the federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the rebate and refund of tuition is subject to the following policy.

-- 1. For purposes of determining the refund of federal student aid funds, any student who withdraws from the Divinity School for any reason during the first 60 percent of the term will be subject to a pro rata schedule that will be used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
-A student who withdraws after the 60 percent point has earned 100 percent of the Title IV funds.
-In 2005 2006, the last days for refunding federal student aid funds are November 3, 2005 in the fall term and March 26, 2006 in the spring term. - 2.
+- 1. For purposes of determining the refund of federal student aid funds, any student who withdraws from the Divinity School for any reason during the first 60% of the term will be subject to a pro rata schedule which will be used to determine the amount of Title IV funds a student has earned at the time of withdrawal.
+A student who withdraws after the 60% point has earned 100% of the Title IV funds.
+In 2007-2008, the last days for refunding federal student aid funds will be November 2, 2007 in the fall term and March 30, 2008 in the spring term. - 2.
 For purposes of determining the refund of institutional aid funds and for students who have not received financial aid: - a.
-100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term (September 10, 2005 in the fall term and January 18, 2006 in the spring term). - b.
-A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term (September 26, 2005 in the fall term and February 2, 2006 in the spring term). - c.
-A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm (October 23, 2005 in the fall term and February 28, 2006 in the spring term). - d.
+100% of tuition will be rebated for withdrawals which occur on or before the end of the first 10% of the term (September 14, 2007 in the fall term and January 23, 2008 in the spring term). - b.
+A rebate of one-half (50%) of tuition will be granted for withdrawals which occur after the first 10% but on or before the last day of the first quarter of the term (September 29, 2007 in the fall term and February 7, 2008 in the spring term). - c.
+A rebate of one-quarter (25%) of tuition will be granted for withdrawals which occur after the first quarter of a term but on or before the day of midterm (October 24, 2007 in the fall term and March 4, 2008 in the spring term). - d.
 Students who withdraw for any reason after midterm will not receive a rebate of any portion of tuition. - 3.
-The death of a student shall cancel charges for tuition as of the date of death and the bursar will adjust the tuition on a pro rata basis. - 4.
-If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the unsubsidized federal Stafford and/or subsidized federal Stafford loans, if any; then to federal Perkins loan; next to any other federal, state, private, or institutional scholarships and loans; and, finally, any remaining balance to the student. - 5.
+The death of a student shall cancel charges for tuition as of the date of death and the Bursar will adjust the tuition on a pro rata basis.

+- 4. If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the Unsubsidized Federal Stafford, Subsidized Federal Stafford loans, if any; then to Federal Perkins loan; next to any other Federal, State, private or institutional scholarships and loans; and, finally, any remaining balance to the student. - 5.
 Loan recipients (Stafford, Perkins, or Yale Student Loan) who withdraw are required to have an exit interview before leaving Yale, and should expect notification from Student Financial Services on completing this process.